kebaldwi/DNAC-TEMPLATES/Variables.md

    {% do PortTotal.append(PortCount) %}
    ```

-## DNA Center & Working with Variables
+## Cisco Catalyst Center & Working with Variables

-As with anything DNA Center the UI allows for flexibility and the ability to not only further define how the Variables are populated but how they are used during the provisioning workflows.
+As with anything Cisco Catalyst Center the UI allows for flexibility and the ability to not only further define how the Variables are populated but how they are used during the provisioning workflows.

 ![json](images/TemplateEditor.png?raw=true "Import JSON")